VAT Returns in Spain

 QuarterlyStandard reporting period

-ESPL returns are filed on a quarterly basis unless the (rather low) threshold is exceeded.
-These returns are due by the 20th day of month together with the VAT return (there is a holiday extension for the December and Q4 returns).
+Spanish VAT returns are filed on a quarterly basis unless the monthly reporting period is applicable.
+The quarterly returns are due by the 20th day of month (there is a holiday extension for the December and Q4 returns).

 Due date rules